Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Camino Abicore

 The Taganana to El Bailadero hike is part of the Camino Abicore, a trail that connects Taganana to San Andres on the opposite coast of Tenerife.
-If you have enough time and you enjoy doing long hikes, you could walk the entire trail which takes around five hours of steady walking, for a total of 8.5 kilometers.
+If you have enough time and you enjoy long hikes, you could walk the entire 8.5-kilometer trail, which takes around five hours of steady walking.
 Camino Abicore is unique since it’s a historical trail that has been kept intact since pre-Hispanic times.

 Camino Abicore